uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 Now the *x* value of each coordinate is a mixture of 0.7 of the original *x*, and 0.7 of the original *y*.
 This is called a *rotation*.

 In general, to rotate an image by a given angle you need to use the sine (abbreviated sin) and cosine (abbreviated cos) functions from trigonometry.
+You can use the interactive below to calculate values for the sin and cos functions.

+{interactive name="trig-function-calculator" type="whole-page" text="Trig Function Calculator"}

 To rotate the image anticlockwise by {math}\theta{math end} degrees, you'll need the following values in the matrix, which rely on trig functions:

 {math-block}
 \begin{bmatrix}